Armed Forces (Prevention of Discrimination) (No. 2) Bill

 Overview

-This bill aims to enhance protections for members of the UK Armed Forces and their families against discrimination.
-It strengthens existing laws by increasing sentences for crimes motivated by hostility towards service personnel, prohibits discrimination in goods, services, and employment, and provides additional leave entitlement for reservists.
+This bill aims to prevent discrimination against members of the UK armed forces and their families.
+It strengthens existing laws by increasing penalties for crimes committed against service personnel, prohibits discrimination in employment and service provision, and provides additional leave entitlements for reservists.

 Description

-The bill amends the Employment Rights Act 1996 to grant reservists up to 14 days of unpaid leave per year for training purposes.
-This provision does not apply to companies with fewer than 50 employees.
-A complaint mechanism through employment tribunals is established for unreasonable refusal of leave.
+- Leave for Reservists: The Employment Rights Act 1996 is amended to grant reservists up to 14 days of unpaid leave for training purposes.
+This right does not apply to companies with fewer than 50 employees.
+A mechanism for resolving disputes via employment tribunals is also established.

 Government Spending